ANRGUSC/MOTIVE/demo/README.md

 - First runtime may trigger Windows Firewall Alert, it is safe to allow the connection**

 \* Tested on Windows 7 x64 and Windows 10 x64 1703/1803.

-\*\* Application name dependent, changing application name will trigger a new alert.
+\*\* Application name dependent.
+Changing application name will trigger a new alert.

 ## Preparing